19 Magnesium Tips You Didn’t Know You Needed

 Few of us drink hard water anymore, thanks to the water purification process.
 This process gives us clean water, but it takes out the natural minerals—namely magnesium and calcium—found in hard water.
 According to a report by the World Health Organization, native communities who consume hard water showed fewer problems with cardiovascular disease when compared to natives who moved into more urban settings.

 It’s Best to Get It From Food

-Whole foods are the best place to get magnesium.
+You’ll reap the most benefits if you get your magnesium from whole foods rather than supplements.
 Foods high in fiber—like dark leafy greens, nuts, seeds, fish, beans, avocados, and bananas—are great sources.
 And don’t expect to get much from your favorite snack foods: the food processing techniques used by manufacturers take out most of the vitamins and minerals in foods, including magnesium.

 Pumpkin Seeds and Kelp Are Great Sources

 Believe it or not, just a half cup of pumpkin seeds provides nearly 100 percent of your daily magnesium needs.
 Kelp, a type of seaweed, might not be the most common food on your menu, but one serving of the green stuff contains 780 mg of magnesium.
 Also, bananas are a great source of potassium, but one medium piece of the fruit also provides 15 grams of magnesium.